Department of Justice’s FOIA Guidelines

 - Conducting outreach with open government groups and the open government community, and interested members of the public

-- Creating FOIA.gov and the FOIA Dashboard to illuminate agency FOIA compliance and to educate the public about how the FOIA works
+- Creating FOIA.gov to illuminate agency FOIA compliance and to educate the public about how the FOIA works

 - Participating in international transparency events